JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 ## Introduction to documentation THEORY

 ### Why I should document my project

+1. The first answer to this question is that the documentation of your project on Github is necessary in order to access the developers market that will help you scale up your project.
+2. Moreover, Github will also provide you with a concrete webpage as a result of your documentation (on the basis of your Readme and posts).
-To answer this question, let me quote an inspiring webpage from [projectconnections.com](https://www.projectconnections.com/knowhow/burning-questions/what-is-project-documentation.html):
+3. But a good documentation also comes with other advantages.
+Let me quote an inspiring webpage from [projectconnections.com](https://www.projectconnections.com/knowhow/burning-questions/what-is-project-documentation.html) if you want to know more about them:

 > When your business focuses on efficiency, cost minimization, and speed-to-market, creating lots of documentation can seem counterproductive.
 If the documentation doesn't directly support a deliverable, why do it?
 Project documentation covers documents created during and for the project itself.
 The documentation process has a deeper purpose than merely creating piles of paper.
 >   - Documentation **stimulates and structures critical thinking** in planning the project's goals, risks, and constraints.
 The document is the evidence and chronicle of this critical thinking.